 Yes.
-Team members who have been classified as essential for on-site work required to maintain normal Health System operations may present to work after a high-risk COVID-19 exposure only if the following conditions are met:
+Team members may present to work after a household COVID-19 exposure only if the following conditions are met:

-2. 14 days have elapsed since the second dose of the vaccine and prior to the exposure.
+- 14 days have elapsed since the second dose of the vaccine for Pfizer and Moderna or one dose of Johnson and Johnson prior to the exposure.

-3. The team member is asymptomatic and agrees to symptom monitoring and testing should symptoms develop.
+- The team member remains asymptomatic, agrees to symptom monitoring and testing and immediately reports to the COVID hotline should symptoms develop.

 No. Team members who develop signs or symptoms of COVID-19 should not report to work and should call the COVID-19 hotline to notify EOHW and arrange testing regardless of receiving the COVID-19 vaccine series.